 11.I can think straight as usual – the constant confusion and “not knowing” was making it so hard for me to function properly = never

 12.I can handle same tasks as before – even shopping took hours of mental preparation because “what if..?” = never

 13.I feel nervous and I can’t stay still – I got to keep moving.
 Whenever it’s bumping my leg up and down or scratching myself all over leaving me with so many scars till this day = always

 14. I am full of hope to the future – lol – I can’t see any future so = never

-15. I feel more irritated than before – loud noises, ridiculous topics, “get over it” makes me want to scream = always
+15. I feel more irritated than before – loud noises and ridiculous topics, “get over it” makes me want to scream = always

 18. I live full life – lol =never

-19. I feel like it would be better for my closed ones if I died – they would not have to deal with my constant complaining, they wouldn’t have to worry what was wrong with me they could go on with their lives like nothing happened and the complication in their life (me) would be gone = always
+19. I feel like it would be better for my closed ones if I died – they would not have to deal with my constant complaining.
+They wouldn’t have to worry what was wrong with me they could go on with their lives like nothing happened.
+The complication in their life (me) would be gone = always

 20.I enjoy the same things as before – reading books, tv shows, drawing, friends – nothing could make me feel anything anymore =never

-After this 20 questions the doctor would count my answers and make preliminary decision if I am suffering with depression or not. (well you don’t have to be doctor to guess from my answers that I truly was depressed)
+After these 20 questions, the doctor would count my answers and make a preliminary decision if I am suffering from depression or not. (well you don’t have to be a doctor to guess from my answers that I truly was depressed)